contentful/create-contentful-extension/README.md

 ### `npm run test`

 Run jest runner in watch mode.
-Passes through all flats directly to Jest
+Passes through all flats directly to Jest.
+If you happen to have a local jest configuration file (i.e: `jest.config.js`), testing only supports exporting a config object (as opposed to functions).

 ### `npm run login`